 In March of 2012, the Occupational Safety and Health Administration (OSHA) updated the Hazard Communication Standard CFR29 1910.1200 (HazCom) to align with the Globally Harmonized System of Chemical Classification (GHS).
-Over the next three years, chemical manufacturers, distributors, employers and consumers will see changes in the way that chemical hazards are communicated on labels and safety documentation.
+Since then, chemical manufacturers, distributors, employers and consumers have seen changes in the way that chemical hazards are communicated on labels and safety documentation.

 What this means for employees at UAB

-Since these major changes to labeling and safety information apply to all materials that have a chemical hazard, everyone employed by the University or the University Medical System will need to take the basic Hazard Communication training HS200 before the end of the year.
+Since these major changes to labeling and safety information apply to all materials that have a chemical hazard, everyone employed by the University or the University Medical System will need to take the basic Hazard Communication training HS200.
 Many job classifications may not work directly with hazardous chemicals, but since everyday materials such as paints drain cleaners and disinfectants will be relabeled using the new system, everyone needs to know how to recognize and use the new labels and information sheets.